Uses of the Amaranthaceae or Goosefoot family

 Salicornia and Sarcocornia or Glassworts

 There are many species of Salicornia and they are very variable so difficult to identify according to the Wildflower Key.
-The broad groups are:
+Plant Atlas Online has the following 7 species after starting with the aggregate:

 Salicornia ramosissima or Purple Glasswort